The Perl Interpreter on Windows

 perl -e "print 'Hello';"

 This will print the word hello to the screen.
-More complex code will be written into a script with a text editor and then run as similar to this:
+More complex code will be written and preserved into a script with a text editor and then run as similar to this:

 However, if we choose the use the popular and free Notepad++ text editor we can add a plugin that will allow us to run Perl code from within the editor itself.